Uiowa-Applied-Topology/Project-Template/README.md

 ### Functional Requirements

-_Functional requirements for a simple project should be phrased as use-cases._
+_Functional requirements for a simple project should be phrased as usecases.
+Example can be found in docs._

+**Note that mermaid doesn't support usecase diagrams you need to use another tool(draw.io, plantUML) until [this issue](https://github.com/mermaid-js/mermaid/issues/4628) is resolved.**

 ### Non Functional Requirements